amethyst/website/src/content/blog/twia-14.md

 a single library for math and linear algebra in his post ["My gamedever wishlist for Rust"][mgw].

-Eminent contributor [Ellie][ellie] completed the migration of Amethyst's internal math library from cgmatch to nalgebra in [this PR][prn], marking another win for the Rust game development ecosystem and showing Amethyst's commitment to the larger community.
+Eminent contributor [Ellie][ellie] completed the migration of Amethyst's internal math library from cgmath to nalgebra in [this PR][prn], marking another win for the Rust game development ecosystem and showing Amethyst's commitment to the larger community.
 Thank you Ellie!